JDiscordBots/Me-e--bypasser/README.md

 * In order to configure whether roles should be removed if someone reaches a higher role, you can send a message `/toggle`.
 * Users get the roles when executing `!rank`

-Instead of using `/command` using Discord's slash command feature, users can also use `mb!command` .
+Instead of using `/command` using Discord's slash command feature, users can also use `mb!command`.

 Do not include greater than/lower than signs (`<>`) in the commands.

-Note that this does only work if the leaderboard is public.

 ### Ratelimits

-This bot only allows one rank update per guild per minute in order to avoid API spam.
+This bot only allows one rank update per guild per second in order to prevent high resource consumption due to OCR.

 ## Build the bot